jenkinsci/chaos-monkey-plugin/README.md

 # Plan

 * Review the way the CPU load is generated works on Kubernetes
-* Add some memory load generator (and a leak generator)
 * Add some http request load generator

 ## About the name of the plugin